MAN95-dev/The-Bookshelf/README.md

 - To join an online book club.
 - Find new reading material via the book club.
 - Share books that I have enjoyed with other book club members.
+- Share reviews about the books I have read.
 - To be able to add, edit, and delete books on the website.
 - Be able to navigate the website easily and view detailed information on books.

 ### The Bookshelf’s Goals

 The goals of The Bookshelf are:
-- Provide a platform where users can find books recommendations via the book club and its members.
+- Provide a platform where users can find book recommendations via the book club and its members.
 - For book club members to be able to add, edit, and delete books that they would like to share.
+- Provide a platform for book club members to share reviews about the books they would like to add.
 - For book club members to be able to view books in detail, including a purchase link.

 ## User Stories